ethereum/consensus-specs/specs/phase0/p2p-interface.md

 If both are supported by the client, yamux MUST take precedence during negotiation.
 See the [Rationale](#design-decision-rationale) section below for tradeoffs.

-# Consensus layer network interaction domains
+# Consensus-layer network interaction domains

 ## Configuration